-Loops are often found in public places such as theatres, cinemas, shops and banks, and should be clearly advertised by the sign on the right.
+Loops are often found in public places such as theatres, cinemas, shops and banks, and should be clearly advertised by the sign below.

 You can also get loop systems for your home.
 Telephones described as 'hearing aid compatible' have a type of built-in loop that can give you a clearer phone conversation with less background noise.